Your First Visit

 You will not be handed a bulletin, labeled as a visitor, or given a welcome basket filled with logo trinkets, brochures advertising a multitude of ministries, and a map explaining our church campus.

-CrossHope Chapel is not a one-size-fits-all church experience competing for crowd attendance, tithe dollars, or applauding fans.
+CrossHope Chapel is not a one-size-fits-all church experience competing for crowd attendance, tithe dollars (we don’t even pass the plate), or applauding fans.
 We are simply a fellowship of people in the Lordship of Jesus Christ who follow more of a New Testament model of gathering.

 In fact, a visit to CrossHope Chapel on a Sunday morning is more like a visit to a family members’ home than attendance at a ticketed spectator event.